 Why SuperClean bird food?
 Because we care enough to make a safe difference.

-Our award-winning bird food is safer for Britain's birds as uncleaned bird seed mixes can contain dust, debris and waste husk which are harmful to birds.
+Our award-winning wild bird food is safer for Britain's birds as uncleaned bird seed mixes can contain dust, debris and waste husk which are harmful to birds.
 Choose SuperClean and you are guaranteed bird food that makes a safe difference.

 Our bird food comes with a money-back guarantee and home or office delivery is included on orders over £35 to UK mainland destinations.